Robert Fraser (writer): Biography and poetry

 In the wider literary world, Fraser is principally associated with the life and work of certain twentieth-century British poets.
 In the early 1980s he conducted a dispute with Laura Riding, former consort of Robert Graves, who took issue with his review of her Collected Poems.

 In 1987, he edited the Collected Poems, and in 1995 the Selected Poems, of T. S. Eliot's protégé George Barker.
 His life of Barker, The Chameleon Poet, aroused opposition among some members of the poet's own family.
-But on its appearance in late 2001 it was warmly reviewed by the poets laureate Carol Ann Duffy and Andrew Motion, and by the writers Anthony Thwaite, Vernon Scannell, Humphrey Carpenter and Frederic Raphael; it was chosen by the novelist D. J. Taylor as Spectator Book of the Year for 2002.
+However, on its appearance in late 2001, it was warmly reviewed by the poets laureate Carol Ann Duffy and Andrew Motion, and by the writers Anthony Thwaite, Vernon Scannell, Humphrey Carpenter and Frederic Raphael; it was chosen by the novelist D. J. Taylor as Spectator Book of the Year for 2002.

 In 2012, Fraser's biography of the poet David Gascoyne, Barker's lifelong friend, was published by the Oxford University Press.
 The book was criticised in some quarters for devoting insufficient space to the darker side of Gascoyne's personality.
-"Fatally," remarked Paul Batchelor in The Times Literary Supplement "Fraser has little time for introverts".
+"Fatally," remarked Paul Batchelor in The Times Literary Supplement, "Fraser has little time for introverts".
 In marked contrast, reviewing the book for The Guardian, Iain Sinclair lauded it as "a witnessed romance of manners and slights, a landscape in which cold biographical facts are converted into metaphors of questing vision, delirium, breakdown".
 In May the book was placed first in the Independent's chart of 10 best new biographies.
 Fraser's own poetry is collected in Fox Hill in The Snow and other poems (2016).